sayantan-2/comfyui_colab_Flux/README.md

 ---

 ## **Usage**
-1. Open the Colab notebook from this repository.
+1. Click **Open in Colab** button above or open the notebook manually.
 2. Run all cells to install dependencies and launch ComfyUI.
 3. The notebook will start **ComfyUI** on a public URL using **LocalTunnel**.
 4. Load your desired model (FP8, Q5, or Q4) and start generating images.